Free Credit Score

 If you run your own business, then it’s likely there will be a time where you’re going to need access to readily available cash.
 You could be looking to increase staff, purchase capital goods, or grow and expand your company.
 If this is the case, then a business line of credit might be the best option for you.

 When you obtain a business line of credit, your lending company will allow you to borrow up to a predetermined amount of capital.
 It could be $20,000 or it might be $100,000 or more.
-You’re allowed to borrow and repay as much as you want within the scope of your total loan amount.
+You’re able to borrow and repay as much as you want within the scope of your total loan amount.
 Unlike a small business loan, you only pay interest on the money that you actually withdraw.
 This makes it so you are not paying for money that you might not need right away.

-Once a lending company determines that you would make a good borrower, they need to determine what the line of credit amount should be.
+Once a lending company determines that you would make a good borrower, they need to determine what the business credit line amount should be.
 To do this they are going to figure out your current ratio, or liquidity ratio.
 A current ratio will determine a company’s likelihood to be able pay back short-term and long-term debts.
 A borrower that is thought to have a strong current ratio is likely to receive higher credit line limits, more competitive interest rates, and attractive repayment schedules.

 A second way that a line of credit can help a business is with short-term working capital.
 Let’s assume that your business is very cyclical during the year and you hit a slow period.
 You might also have customers with outstanding invoices due.
 This could cause cash flow to be a little tight as you continue needing to operate and pay your employees.
 A business line of credit would give you the funds to stay on your feet until you got paid or the business cycles back to a more robust period.